 The business environment has been rapidly changing since the pandemic, as companies have been perpetually uprooted from what they deemed to be the status quo.
 While many business challenges have posed difficulties for companies over the last few years — with some even facing bankruptcy — business adaptability has been hailed as the new competitive advantage.

 Companies looking to thrive must be aware of current business issues and create flexible goals tailored to ongoing changes.
-To help you succeed in today’s business environment, this article covers the five most pertinent business challenges in 2023 and solution-oriented goals you can create to overcome these.
+To help business leaders succeed amidst current business problems, this article covers the five most significant business challenges in 2024 and solution-oriented goals you can create to overcome these.

 What are the current business challenges?

-While many business challenges have surfaced (or worsened) in 2023, companies should address five current business issues:
+While many business challenges have surfaced (or worsened) in 2024, companies should address the following current business issues: